sdtsui/cashRegister/docs/Implementation_Notes_And_Assumptions.md

 Whenever the Cash Register needs to tell the frontend what the total list and cost of items is, it will ask the Transactions Service to apply all discounts, and return an transaction object with (1) free items appended, and (2).

+This has no effect on the cash register's state, and is only so the frontend can get an accurate picture of the transaction, with discounts applied.

+#### On Purchases / Completing Transactions:

-Then, when this transaction is 'ended' or processed, the Transaction Service can notify the Discount and Inventory services for tracking internal purposes.
+When the transaction is 'ended' or processed, the Transaction Service can internally apply discounts again, notifing the Discount and Inventory services for tracking internal purposes.

-If anything, the frontend can now query the Transaction Service directly if needed, if it wants to process a transaction.
+One consequence of this implemnetation is that the frontend can now query the Transaction Service directly if needed, if it wants to process a transaction.
 The Cash Register no longer has to serve as an interface for the entire checkout pipeline.

-## Overview of Services

-#### Discounts Service:
+(Todo: write a test for this, using the Transaction Service mock?)